eberjohns/mini_games_python/README.md

 ## Current Games

-* **Tic Tac Toe:** A classic two-player game where players take turns marking spaces in a 3x3 grid with their symbol ('X' or 'O'), trying to get three in a row.
+* **TicTacToe:** A classic two-player game where players take turns marking spaces in a 3x3 grid with their symbol ('X' or 'O'), trying to get three in a row.

 ## Contributing